Vilerio/PufferPanel_Install-Script/README.md

 # PufferPanel_Install-Script
-Here is a script that will allow you to install PufferPanel on your machine quickly and
+Here is a script that will allow you to install PufferPanel on your machine quickly and easly

 🔴 To install PufferPanel, do ./< script name> and fill in what the script asks you to do near the end.
 Your panel will then be accessible at http://yourip:8080.